szabgab/wis-python-course-2024-04/README.md

 * The project proposal is 15%.
 * The project is 35%.

 * The project is a requirement.
-Witthout that you won't get a passing grade.
+Without that you won't get a passing grade.

 ### Slides